Aortic Valve Disease

 Aortic Valve Repair/Replacement (AVR) Surgery

 Open-heart surgery for aortic valve repair or replacement may be performed through an incision in the mid-chest or through a small incision in the upper-right chest, known as a mini-thoracotomy.
-If you need surgery, your surgeon will recommend the approach and procedure that are best for your needs and anatomy.
+Your surgeon will recommend the approach and procedure that are best for your needs and anatomy.

 Transcatheter Aortic Valve Replacement (TAVR)